manassaloi/manassaloi.github.io/_posts/2020-01-14-so-you-want-to-understand-ltv-churn.markdown

 ---
 layout: post
-title:  "So you want to understand LTV and Churn"
+title:  "So you want to understand LTV and Churn?"

 ---